 13.2.2.4.3 N32-f security context

 The N32-c initial handshake described in clause 13.2.2.2 establishes session keys, Ivs and negotiated cipher suites.
 Counters are used for replay protection.
-Modification policies are identified by modification policy IDs, to be able to verify received messages that have undergone IPX modifications.
+Modification policies are identified by modification policy IDs, to be able to verify received messages that have undergone RI modifications.

 The N32-f security context shall consist of the following parameters: